open-cloud/xos/docs/core_models.md

 end result is a collection of interconnected ServiceInstance objects, forming the CORD-equivalent of a service chain.
-(This "chain" is often linear, but because the model allows for a many-to-many relationship among service instances, this "chain" can from an arbitrary graph.)
+(This "chain" is often linear, but because the model allows for a many-to-many relationship among service instances, it can form an arbitrary graph.)

 Each node in this service chain (graph of ServiceInstance objects) represents some combination of virtualized compute and network